Frosty Forst

-Bryan "Frosty" Forst (born September 6, 1938) is a former broadcaster on CKNW radio in Vancouver, British Columbia.
+Brian "Frosty" Forst (born September 6, 1938) is a former broadcaster on CKNW radio in Vancouver, British Columbia.
 He retired in May 2005 after about 40 years on the air at the same station and as the highest-rated radio personality in western Canada.

 Early history

 Forst was raised in Vancouver's Kerrisdale neighborhood.
 He comes from a prominent local family; the Forst family business (in furniture and appliances) had several locations around the Lower Mainland.
 Forst Stores sponsored the noon news on the hillbilly station in New Westminster for many years.

 Forst graduated from Magee High School in 1956 and pursued his passion for radio by taking a training course in broadcasting run by John Ansell of CKWX.
 Through contacts at school he made a connection with CKPG in north-central British Columbia.
 He arrived in Prince George in 1956 and spent some time in training, but was chosen as Teen Jock at Vancouver's CJOR a year later, replacing Red Robinson.
 Bruno Cimolai was his co-host at CJOR.

 In 1958, Forst returned to AM 600 to read the news, but was forced to leave again.
 Disappointed, he started exploring other occupations, including working in a warehouse for a women's undergarment store.
 Frustration led him to a new North Vancouver station -- CKLG, which was playing to the older MOR crowd—in 1959.